stark9-3000/Chikudi/README.md

 ## Demo 🎮

-You can see the live demo of the game [here](https://valentines-proposal-visibait.vercel.app).
+You can see the live demo of the game [here]👉 Click here to open Chikudi 💖

 ## Features ✨